stackery/php-lambda-layer/README.md

 $ php -S localhost:8000 '<handler>'
 ```

-The Lambda Function Handler property specifies the location of the the script executed in response to an incoming API Gateway request.
+The Lambda Function Handler property specifies the location of the the script executed in response to an incoming API Gateway or Application Load Balancer request.

+#### Configuration Files
+There are three locations where PHP configuration may be located:

+* Files in layer code packages located under /etc/php-7.1.d/
+* Files in function code package located under /php-7.1.d/
+* php.ini located at the root of the function code package

 ##### Extensions
 The following extensions are built into the layer and available in /opt/lib/php/7.1/modules: